Want to know more? — Subscribe

 With distributed teams becoming the norm, new collaboration challenges are emerging.
 Companies are facing the difficulty that comes with supporting multiple communication channels on separate platforms and struggling with the complexities of secure document sharing.
 In seeking solutions, many companies are weighing the pros and cons of video conferencing.

-In this article, we'll look at how tech companies and the rest of the world are reacting to the dawn of a new era in business communications.
+In this article, we'll look at how tech companies and the rest of the world are reacting to the dawn of a new era of video conferencing in business communications.
 We'll examine the benefits of video conferencing, look at 5 common applications of video conferencing in business, and get into the huge role Zoom's new SDK will play in the future of business-grade video conferencing solutions.

 Introducing of Video Conferencing: A Permanent Fixture in the Future of Business Communications